bcgsc/NanoSim/README.md

 ```

 **genome mode**
 If you are interested in simulating ONT genomic reads, you need to run the characterization stage in "genome" mode with following options.
 It takes a reference genome and a training read set in FASTA or FASTQ format as input and aligns these reads to the reference using minimap2 (default) or LAST aligner.
 User can also provide their own alignment file in SAM/BAM formats.
-If the SAM file is provided, make sure that is MD flag in the SAM file.
+If a SAM/BAM file is provided, make sure the alignments contain the `cs` tag (See [minimap2](https://lh3.github.io/minimap2/minimap2.html#10)) and `MD` flag.
 The output of this is a bunch of profiles which you should use in simulation stage.

 __genome mode usage:__
 ```